A nonconservative kinetic framework for a closed-market society subject to shock events: Society under shock events

-As a first scenario depicting hoe an external force may impact the society, we consider the one in which a slow shock, modeled by \eqref{shock1}, occurs.
-The shock reaches its peak at $t=50$, and the coefficients $\alpha_i$ are chosen according to \eqref{ParsAl1} and \eqref{ParsAl2} for the case $n=3$ and $n=5$, respectively.
-The related simulations can be observed in Figure \ref{Crisis}.
-In particular, the case $n=3$ is shown in panel (a), and the case $n=5$ in panel (b).
-The results are shown in comparison with the baseline scenario (represented by dotted lines).
-Moreover, we report in Table \ref{tab1} the values of the densities for each class after the time $t=200$, both for slow shock and baseline dynamics.
 We observe that, for the three classes case, the most affected class is the lower one.
 However, the middle class also has its downfall.
 Indeed, after a time $t=200$, the population of both classes is approximately one-half of what it would have been without the external event.
 On the other hand, the upper class is less affected by the consequences of the slow shock.
 This is further stressed in the case $n=5$, where the effects of the slow shock weigh almost exclusively on the lowest class.
 Indeed, its final value is reduced to a third with respect to the baseline scenario.
 As for the other classes, the shock has an approximately halving effect for each one.
-We may infer that the effect of a slow shock needs a certain time to impact each wealth class, in particular the lower one.
-Indeed, during the initial stage, the solution slightly differs from the one of the baseline scenario; then, after the peak, the effects emerge more clearly.
-For instance, the effect of climate changes may be modeled by using this slow shock structure, since the event starts at a certain moment, but when they get a certain peak, the effects are clear.
+We may infer that the effect of a slow shock needs a certain time to impact each income class, in particular the lower one.
+In fact, during the initial stage, the solution slightly differs from the one of the baseline scenario; then, after the peak, the effects emerge more clearly.
+For instance, the impact of climate changes may be modeled by using this slow shock structure, since the event starts at a certain moment, but when they get a certain peak, the effects are clear.
 In particular, the lower classes pay the toughest consequences.
 Indeed, lower-income communities often reside in areas subject to environmental risks.
 Unfortunately, they may not have the possibility to invest in resilient infrastructure, retrofit homes, or relocate to safer areas.
-Moreover, lower-income groups are often employed in sectors highly sensitive to climate variations, such as agriculture or informal labor, and often they depend heavily on natural resources for their livelihoods.
-It also is worth observing the reduction of oscillations for the middle class in the case $n=3$ and for lower-middle, middle, and upper-middle in the case $n=5$.
-In particular, this aspect reflects a reduction in the birth rate for these wealth classes, revealing the difficulties of these individuals in planning a future with children.
+Moreover, lower-income groups are often employed in sectors highly sensitive to climate variations, such as agriculture or informal labor, and often they depend heavily on natural resources for their livelihoods. {This tendency is also reflected in the overall decrease in total density.
+Moreover, we highlight that the crisis amplifies the reduction of the middle-class fraction, leading to a population more polarized between the lower and upper classes.} It is also worth observing the reduction of oscillations for the middle class in the case $n=3$ and for lower-middle, middle, and upper-middle in the case $n=5$.
+In particular, this aspect reflects a reduction in the birth rate for these income classes, revealing the difficulties of these individuals in planning a future with children.